pierre-rouleau/usrhome/readme.rst

                                    common shell configuration file
                                    ``usrcfg/setfor-all-config.sh`` .

+                                   - This is an alias to `usrhome/ibin/envfor-homebrew`_

 ``use-info``                       Add ``info`` directories located in standard places to
                                    the ``INFOPATH`` environment variable.
 Use it to extend the ``INFOPATH`` when using the `stand-alone GNU info reader`_ or info within Emacs.
+It searches for info directories once per process tree inside the following potential locations:

+                                   - Homebrew
+                                   - Emacs source repository, which must be identified by the USRHOME_DIR_EMACS_SRC environment variable.

+                                   Currently this list of locations is hard coded inside the `usrhome/ibin/envfor-info`_ file.

-                                   This is an alias to the `usrhome/ibin/envfor-info`_
+                                   - This is an alias to `usrhome/ibin/envfor-info`_

 ``showpath [-n] [varname][PATH]``  Print the value of PATH, MANPATH or LIBPATH, or any PATH
                                    specific environment variable placing each directory